Dollar Moves Higher on Stronger-Than-Expected US Payroll Report

-The dollar index (DXY00) on Thursday rose by +0.42%.
-The dollar rallied after the stronger-than-expected US payroll report of +147,000 suggested continued strength in the US economy.
-The dollar also saw support from improved interest rate differentials, with the 10-year T-note moving higher by +7 bp.
-The dollar also had support as the market cut the chances of a Fed rate cut at the upcoming July 29-30 meeting to 5% from 23% on Wednesday.
+The dollar index (DXY00) today is up +0.36%.
+The dollar is higher after the stronger-than-expected US payroll report of +147,000 suggested continued strength in the US economy.
+The dollar is also seeing support from improved interest rate differentials, with the 10-year T-note moving higher by +5 bp.
+The dollar also has support as the market cut the chances for a Fed rate cut at the upcoming July 29-30 meeting to 6% from 23% on Wednesday.

-By contrast, the dollar was undercut by reduced safe-haven demand with Thursday's rally in stocks.
-Also, the US trade deficit report was mildly bearish for the dollar.
+By contrast, the dollar is being undercut by reduced safe-haven demand with today's rally in stocks.
+Also, today's US trade deficit was mildly bearish for the dollar.

 The May US trade deficit of -$71.5 billion was slightly larger than expectations of -$71.0 billion, and was up from April's revised -$60.3 billion deficit.
 May exports fell -4.0% m/m.
 May imports fell -0.1% m/m, adding to April's -16.3% plunge.

-The House passed the Senate's reconciliation bill on Thursday afternoon, sending it to President Trump for his signature.
-The nonpartisan Congressional Budget Office estimates that the bill will add nearly $3.3 trillion to US budget deficits over the next decade.
-The fiscal stimulus from the bill will be a net positive for the US economy, but the higher deficit also increases the risk of an eventual debt crisis in the United States.
+The House today is attempting to pass the Republicans' reconciliation bill, following an all-night session.
+The House passed an important procedural measure last night with a 219-213 vote, sparking speculation that the House may approve the measure today before leaving for the July 4 recess.
+House passage would finalize congressional approval and send the bill to President Trump for his signature.
+The nonpartisan Congressional Budget Office estimates that the bill would add nearly $3.3 trillion to US budget deficits over the next decade.
+The fiscal stimulus from the bill will be a net positive for the US economy but also increases the risks for an eventual debt crisis in the United States.
+The reconciliation bill includes the debt ceiling hike necessary to avert a Treasury default when the Treasury runs out of borrowing authority on the so-called "X-date," which falls sometime between mid-August and late September.

-The approved reconciliation bill included a $5 trillion debt ceiling hike, thus averting the Treasury default that would have occurred in late summer or early autumn without a debt ceiling hike.
-The debt ceiling hike is designed to last into 2027, which means the markets will not have to worry about that issue over the next two years.

-The Treasury yield curve remains inverted, with high short-term rates, as the Fed continues to battle the high post-COVID inflation environment and the new inflation pressures from President Trump's tariffs.
-Any artificial attempt to cut interest rates below ideal levels could lead to severe inflationary pressures and spark an eventual upward spike in short-term interest rates, potentially triggering a recession.

-Mr. Bessent also said the administration hopes to fill two empty Fed seats next year, meaning that the administration is hoping Jerome Powell will leave the Fed altogether after stepping down as Fed Chair in May 2026, even though his separate term as a Fed Governor doesn't end until January 2028.

-Trade talks are in focus ahead of the July 9 deadline for implementing reciprocal tariffs.
-The EU aims to reach an agreement in principle with the US by the July 9 deadline, according to comments made Thursday by EU Commission President Ursula von der Leyen.
-She said there is no way a full trade agreement could be reached by July 9.
+Trade talks are in focus ahead of the July 9 deadline for reciprocal tariff implementation.
+The EU aims to reach an agreement in principle with the US by the July 9 deadline, according to comments made today by EU Commission President Ursula von der Leyen.
 In other trade deal news, President Trump on Wednesday said that the US had reached a trade agreement with Vietnam.
 President Trump said on Tuesday that a trade deal with Japan is unlikely, so the country will most likely pay a tariff of 30%, 35%, or "whatever the number is that we determine."

 Also, the June US unemployment rate fell by -0.1 point to 4.1%, indicating a stronger labor market than expectations for a +0.1 point rise to 4.3%.
 The June unemployment rate of 4.1% is up from the 8-decade low of 3.4% posted in April 2023.